Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Method

-\myPara{Photometric quantity calibration:} Since event acquisition exhibits uncertainty when brightness changes are below the threshold (e.g., minor brightness variations may not trigger events) and our sampled time points $t_i$ may not precisely align with the timestamp of the last triggered event at this pixel, we pre-estimate an offset from the input events by using $h(\cdot)$, and then subtract this offset for the final estimated number of events to compensate this discrepancy:
+\myPara{Photometric quantity calibration:} Since event acquisition exhibits uncertainty when brightness changes are below the threshold or our sampled time points $t_i$ may not precisely align with the timestamp of the last triggered event at this pixel, we pre-estimate an offset from the input events by using $h(\cdot)$, and then subtract this offset for the final estimated number of events to compensate this discrepancy:

 $h(\cdot)$ is explained in detail in the supplementary materials.